songster-sa/aws-sw-arch-associate-notes/readme.md

     - just open access on private instance via security group (add inbound rules from public SN)
     - bad practice to save key-pair on public instance
     - can shh into - but priv still cant access internet
-- aws allows max /16 SN CIDR - /28 is the smallest
+- security group do not span across vpc - not visible outside ur vpc

+## VPC creation
-- aws gives default VPC - all subnets are public / internet accessible - each instance has both public and private IP
+- aws gives **default VPC** - all subnets are public / internet accessible - each instance has both public and private IP
     - if you delete by mistake its recoverable
-- when creating VPC
+- Step 1 - creating VPC
-    - u get option to use dedicated hardware or default (sharing)
+    - u get option to use dedicated hardware or default (sharing) - "tenancy" option
     - creates route table, network ACL, security group
+- Step 2 - creating Subnet
+    - subnet is associated with AZs
+    - 1 AZ = 1 Private subnet (instances) + 1 Public subnet (load balancers only)
-- when creating SN - by default private - u assign public IP to make it public
+    - by default private - u assign public IP to make it public
+    - aws reserves 5 addresses in ur CIDR range (256 becomes 251 available)
+      - 10.0.0.0 - n/w address
+      - .1 - router
+      - .2 - DNS
+      - .3 - future use
+      - .255 - broadcast
+- Step 2.5 - if you create an EC2 here, in ur public submet - wont be able to ssh as no internet
-- when creating internet gateway - by default detached - u need to attach to ur vpc
+- Step 3 - creating internet gateway - also serves as NAT
     - only 1 per vpc
+    - by default detached - u need to attach to ur vpc
+- Step 4 - create new route table
     - should always leave the main / default route table private - so anything new create is not public
+    - may have 1 private route table and 1 public route table
-    - create new route table - add outgoing public route (target is internet gateway) - and then associate subnets to it
+    - create route to igw - add outgoing public route (target is internet gateway) - and then associate subnets to it
     - 1 SN can be associated to only 1 route table at a time
-- security group do not span across vpc - not visible outside ur vpc
 - NAT instances vs NAT gateways
     - NATi
         - can be create by using apt ami - add to public SN - inc instance size if req